-When you sit in the center seating position, (except in the second seat of the Wagon Models) you have a lap safety belt, which has no retractor.
+When you sit in a center seating position, you have a lap safety belt, which has no retractor.
 To make the belt longer, tilt the latch plate and pull it along the belt.

 To make the belt shorter, pull its free end as shown until the belt is snug.